-- x.
+- vi.
 Dosing and Time to Therapeutic Effect: Oral route is the preferred route of analgesic administration because it is the most convenient and costeffective method of administration.
 Transbuccal administration should be avoided other than for buprenorphine.
-When patient's dosage exceeds 50 MME per day and/or the patient is sedentary with minimal function, consideration should be given to lowering the dosage.
-If the patient reaches a dose above 90 MME per day, it is appropriate to taper or refer to a pain or addiction specialist.
+A daily dosage above 50 MME may be appropriate for certain patients.
+However, when the patient's dosage exceeds 50 MME per day and/or the patient is sedentary with minimal function, consideration should be given to lowering the dosage.
+Some patients may require dosages above 90 MME per day.
+However, if the patient reaches a dosage above 90 MME per day, it is appropriate to taper or refer to a pain or addiction specialist.
+The provider should also adhere to all requirements in this guideline and closely monitor the patient as this is considered a high risk dosage.
 In some cases buprenorphine may be a preferred medication for pain control in those patients.
-Consultation may be necessary. - xi.
+Consultation may be necessary. - vii.
 Major Side Effects: There is great individual variation in susceptibility to opioid-induced side effects and clinicians should monitor for these potential side effects.
 Common initial side-effects include nausea, vomiting, drowsiness, unsteadiness, and confusion.
 Occasional side-effects include dry mouth, sweating, pruritus, hallucinations, and myoclonus.
 Rare side effects include respiratory depression and psychological dependence.
 Constipation and nausea/vomiting are common problems associated with long-term opioid administration and should be anticipated, treated prophylactically, and monitored constantly.
 Stool softeners, laxatives, and increased dietary fluid may be prescribed.
 Refer to Section G.10.g, Opioid Induced Constipation.
 Chronic sustained release opioid use is associated with decreased testosterone in males and females and estradiol in pre-menopausal females.
-Patients should be asked about changes in libido, sexual function, and fatigue. - xii.
+Patients should be asked about changes in libido, sexual function, and fatigue. - viii.
 Naloxone: may be prescribed when any risk factors are present.
-The correct use of Naloxone should be discussed with the patient and family. - xiii.
+The correct use of Naloxone should be discussed with the patient and family.

+- ix.
 Benzodiazepines: should not be prescribed when opioids are used.
-Refer to Section G.10.e, Hypnotics and Sedatives, for more information. - xiv.
+Refer to Section G.10.e, Hypnotics and Sedatives, for more information. - x.
 Sedation: driving and other tasks Although some studies have shown that patients on chronic opioids do not function worse than patients not on medication, caution should be exerted, and patients should be counseled never to mix opioids with the use of alcohol or other sedating medication.
 When medication is increased or trials are begun, patients should not drive for at least 5 days.
-Chronic untreated pain and disordered sleep can also impair driving abilities. - xv.
+Chronic untreated pain and disordered sleep can also impair driving abilities. - xi.
 Drug Interactions: Patients receiving opioid agonists should not be given a mixed agonist-antagonist such as pentazocine (Talacen, Talwin) or butorphanol (Stadol) because doing so may precipitate a withdrawal syndrome and increase pain.